croz-tech/PIO-SP-clone/README.md

 # PIO-SP-clone
 A clone of the 1980s Cambridge Microelectronics (Camel Products) PIO-SP providing 8 latched inputs and 8 latched outputs for the ZX Spectrum range of machines on port 63 (decimal).

+# From the original User Notes
+This parallel input/output card allows the Sinclair Spectrum personal computer to control external hardware such as relays, indicators, transducers and motors.
+Eight output channels and eight input channels are provided.
+Both channels employ latches to obtain stable readings.
+They may be used for eight bit bytes or to read or control single independent devices.
+PIO-SP is located in the Spectrum's I/O map at address 63 (decimal).
+Both ports have the same address so BASIC or machine code IN and OUT commands can be used.
+For example, OUT 63,85 will put an alternate pattern of ones and zeroes at the output port.
+The input port has provision for strobing-in the exteral data.
+If data is meant to be continuously read in the Spectrum, without attention from the outside then the ~STB pin should be connected to GND (fit JP1).
+The Spectrum strobes the input latch when executing an IN command and therefore reads whatever is present in the 8 bit latch, while strobing in the new data at the same time.
+All inputs and outputs are TTL compatibe and have high drive capabilities.
+The unit plugs into the rear of the Spectrum. (note this unit does not currently include the male pass-through edge connector of the original)
+Header connections are identical to the Camel Products PIO for ZX81.
+For convenience, in addition to the DIP-16 headers, a 20-way IDC header is also provided for more convenient connection/disconnection.